inexcii/loopme-android-sdk/README.md

 Is it possible to precache a few videos at 1 time (and 1 app key)?<br>
 Can a pub set it loading and playing same time?</b><br>
 You can have only one ad per appkey preloaded or running.<br>
 So reloading a new ad will cancel the current.
 However you can have several appkeys for one ad spot thus having several ads preloaded.
 Or playing one ad while preloading another using a different appkey.
 Please note that some ads can have own download processes while executed.
-So downloading other ads can affect on both running and preloading.<br>
+So downloading other ads can affect on both running and preloading.<br><br>
 3. <b>Can LoopMe SDK support pre-cache in wifi environment and play without wifi environment?<br>
 If a user watches the video when offline, how can we know if the user has watched it or not?<br> Will all the activities of users be saved and post back to the SDK even if it's offline?</b><br>
 To report display, video or other types of events SDK requires internet connection.
 SDK does not display the ad if there is no internet connection found.<br>